-Dustin recently wrote an article titled “What’s Not to ‘Like’?” for the Illinois Bar Journal published in November 2018.
-The article discusses how social media content is now easier and less expensive to use as evidence pursuant to new amendments to the Illinois Rules of Evidence.
+Dustin also wrote an article titled “What’s Not to ‘Like’?” that was published in the Illinois Bar Journal in November 2018.
+The article discussed how social media content is now easier and less expensive to use as evidence pursuant to new amendments to the Illinois Rules of Evidence.

 AWARDS AND RECOGNITION